oktadev/openid-ida-oidc-security-profile/draft-openid-ida-security-profile.md

 4. Presents the appropriate identity verification interface to the user
 5. Conducts the verification process according to the specified trust framework and assurance level requirements

-The user completes the identity verification process at the OP, which may include document upload, biometric verification, or other verification methods as determined by the `IDV_DELEGATED` trust framework implementation.
+The user completes the identity verification process at the OP, which may include document upload, biometric verification, or other verification methods as required to meet the assurance requirements of the declared trust framework and assurance level from the PAR request.

 ## Authorization Response and Callback